 Dr K confirmed that he had personally consented Mrs D and advised her of the usual risks and complications.
 He also confirmed that while the patient was getting prepared for colonoscopy, it was normal practice for them to be covered by a blanket or sheet so there would be no unnecessary exposure of intimate body areas.
 This, he said, had been explained to Mrs D before she'd been sedated.
-At no time, he reported, was another male staff member present in the procedure room.

 It was possible, Dr K said, that Mrs D had overheard Dr K talking to another staff member, Mr D, an IT technician, in the corridor before the procedure, but at no time was there another male present in the room either before or during the colonoscopy.
 Dr K would, he said, have sought Mrs D's consent before including any other male staff members in the room.
-But as it was, Dr K was the only male personnel in the room with her.
+But as it was, Dr K and the female nurse were the only personnel in the room with her.